Mina do Barroso, Portugal

 It is Savannah's intention to be in a position to make a decision for a mine development by early 2019.
 To be able to advance a project from acquisition to making a development decision within two years will undoubtedly be a significant achievement.
 Hard rock lithium production has been identified as the key for future lithium supply to meet burgeoning international demand especially for batteries for Electric Vehicles.
 Savannah believes Mina do Barroso's location and near-term production potential will make its product highly sought after and it can be a strategic up-stream feature for the build-out of the European lithium value chain.

 In support of this, with the Feasibility Study around a potential mine development well underway and a development decision targeted for early 2019, the project could be producing lithium concentrate in Q1 2020.
 Work has also begun to modify the licencing conditions under the Mining Lease Savannah currently has for the project; the Company has the right to mine approximately 7Mt of lithium, quartz and feldspar ore from seven mining nucleos and will be modifying the conditions for the extraction of additional tonnages and to build a plant specific to lithium processing.

 The Company is also looking to secure offtakes with existing spodumene lithium converters.

 Mainland Europe currently consumes around 24% of the world's lithium and is an early adopter of EVs and battery storage solutions.
-With battery production by major European manufacturers rapidly expanding, any potential local supplies from mainland Europe are being keenly sought; Savannah believes that the Mina do Barroso project, together with its portfolio of lithium exploration areas, is ideally positioned to address this strategic need.
+With battery production by major European manufacturers rapidly expanding, any potential local supplies from mainland Europe are being keenly sought; Savannah believes that the Mina do Barroso project, together with its portfolio of lithium prospecting areas, is ideally positioned to address this strategic need.